msampathkumar/datadriven/Project Submission.md

      {'cols': 28, 'test': 0.80222222222222217, 'train': 0.98334455667789}]
     ```

     As per Okham Razor's rules, we are going to select the simplest and well performing.
-Luckily, we have got kbest_selected_cols at `26` which is comparatively top performer among other K-selections and also lower than actually number of columns
+Luckily, we have got kbest_selected_cols at _26_ which is comparatively top performer among other K-selections and also lower than actually number of columns

 * PCA
     Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.

     Like KBest, in a similar fashion we have tried PCA model but we have encounter some decrease in score.
+As we can understand from the results, that transformed will have lower dimentions but it might be always to learn from it.

 # Results

+During training we

 ## Model Evaluation and Validation

 ## Justification

-As we can see from above analysis, I find that `Nearest Neighbor` performs better when Random Forest is performing low.
-Also for different learning process from that of Random Forest.
-GBT Tree, sometime have seems performed better than Random Forest.

-We will be using Gaussian Process, Neural Nets for unsupervised Learning exploration.
-No specific reason but taken, two models different kinds of models for exploration.

 # Conclusion